EmmanuelDej/rtd-tutorial/docs/terra.rst

 Terra Usage Policies
 ----------------------
-**Access to Terra is granted with the condition that you will understand and adhere to all TAMU HPRC and Grace-specific policies.**
+**Access to Terra is granted with the condition that you will understand and adhere to all TAMU HPRC and Terra-specific policies.**

 General policies can be found on the `HPRC Policies Page <https://hprc.tamu.edu/policies/>`_ .